DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 Now that we have our database setup, let's go ahead and implement our Lambda functions.
 We will be creating two Lambda functions.
 The first will store a user provided email address into our database and the second will retrieve the list of emails in the database.

 Writing Lambda functions is similar to how you would write [Webtask](https://webtask.io) functions.
-You export a function that takes multiple parameters that help set the context of the request.
+You export a function that accepts multiple parameters that help set the context of the request.
 Within the function, you write your implementation.
-To close out the execution, you call the callback function and pass into it data you would like to respond with.
+To complete the operation, you call the callback function and pass into it data you would like to respond with.

 In addition to Node.js, Lambda supports Python and Java runtimes for writing our functions, but we'll stick to Node.js as that's what our Webtask implemantion used.
 We can write our functions inline within the Lambda dashboard or locally on our computer, zip it up and upload it.
 For our examples, we'll write the code inline.